redhat-et/ilab-on-ocp/standalone/README.md

 ## Features

 * Run any part of the InstructLab workflow in a standalone environment independently or a full end-to-end workflow:
-  * Fetch SDG data from an object store.
+  * Fetch SDG data / model and taxonomy from an object store with `sdg-data-fetch` subcommand.
-  * Train model.
+  * Train model with `train` subcommand.
-  * Evaluate model.
+  * Evaluate model with `evaluation` subcommand along with `--eval-type mt-bench` option to specify the evaluation type.
   * Final model evaluation.
 (Not implemented yet)
-  * Push the final model back to the object store.
-(Not implemented yet) -  same location as the SDG data.
+  * Push the final model back to the object store -  same location as the SDG data with `upload-trained-model` subcommand.

 The `standalone.py` script includes a main command to execute the full workflow, along with subcommands to run individual parts of the workflow separately.
 To view all available commands, use